siberian5/rememberall/README.md

  - Node.js

 ## Changelog:

- ### v.01  -YOU ARE HERE
+ ## v.01  -YOU ARE HERE

-  -You can add new tasks to your list
+  - You can add new tasks to your list
-  -You can see your tasks
+  - You can see your tasks
- ### v.02
+ ## v.02
-  -You can mark your tasks as finished
+  - You can mark your tasks as finished
-  -You can see finished tasks
+  - You can see finished tasks
-  -More cool stuff, stay tuned...
+  - More cool stuff, stay tuned...

 ## Environment variables:
 There is some variables, that should be set on your server to get this bot running.
 And to hide some credentials from curious people.

-### Backend:
+## Backend:
  - FIREBASE_API_KEY    \\all vars with "FIREBASE" prefix are used to get access to your firebase DB
  - FIREBASE_AUTH_DOMAIN
  - FIREBASE_APP_ID